duld/angular_complete_guide/notes.md

 ### Binding to Click events

 Using Angular we do not bind to 'onClick' for an element.
 Instead we specify the event name 'click'.
+This is also true when binding to different events, we specify the type of the event in all cases. *as far as I'm aware as of this writing!*

 ### $event